 - 3.7 Satisfactory Subject Performance / Outcome occurs when students meet all the requirements to receive an "S" (satisfactory/pass) mark for the outcomes of a particular subject (unit) or subjects (units).
-These Outcomes are defined in the VCE study designs, the VCAL course guides, or in the Year 10 course outline. - 3.8 Students are identified as at risk of non-completion of a subject if they fail to sit or received an "N" in one or more major assessment tasks / SACs (School Assessed Coursework). - 3.9 Every effort will be made to assist students to complete their study successfully.
+These Outcomes are defined in the VCE study designs or in the Year 10 course outline. - 3.8 Students are identified as at risk of non-completion of a subject if they fail to sit or received an "N" in one or more major assessment tasks / SACs (School Assessed Coursework). - 3.9 Every effort will be made to assist students to complete their study successfully.
 The College will regularly assess and monitor student attendance, completion of tasks for each subject to identify students who are potentially at risk of non-completion of a subject and implement intervention strategies.
 This includes identifying the needs for additional support, giving opportunity for students to be re-assessed and assessing their English language proficiency. - 3.10 Decisions about the satisfactory completion of a subject or unit are made at the end of each semester.
 Teachers are required to keep appropriate records and to undertake assessments in a timely fashion to enable effective monitoring of student progress and the implementation of all procedures. - 3.11 Satisfactory Academic / Course Progress occurs where the student passes 50% or more of the total number of subjects in which the student has been enrolled in a semester (a compulsory study period).
 For students completing VCAA courses, satisfactory course progress is when the student satisfies the VCAA course progress requirements. - 3.12 Course progress will be monitored by the High School Coordinator.
 Students at risk of not meeting satisfactory academic progress or completing within the expected duration will be identified at the end of every semester. - 3.13 Students are identified as at risk of making unsatisfactory academic progress when they fail more than 50% of the total number of subjects in which the student has been enrolled in a compulsory study period. - 3.14 Students at risk will be offered support.
 Students will be advised of the requirement to participate in an intervention program designed to assist them in being successful in their studies and completing the course in the expected timeframe.
 Participation in the recommended intervention program will be documented.
 Parents/guardians of students under 18 years of age will be informed. - 3.15 For Year 10 students, Unsatisfactory Academic / Course Progress occurs where a student in two consecutive compulsory study period fails more than 50% of the total number of subjects in which the student has been enrolled.
-The student's ability to complete within the expected duration is also assessed, ie. the approved duration of the student visa. - 3.16 For students completing VCE/VCAL courses, unsatisfactory course progress and inability to complete within the expected duration occurs when the student will not satisfy the VCE/VCAL course requirements by the end of Year 12.
+The student's ability to complete within the expected duration is also assessed, ie. the approved duration of the student visa.